emanuel-minetti/azebo/README.md

 # Azebo
 Azebo is a Web-Application to record working times of employees.
-It was originally started by the [Kunsthochschule Berlin Weißensee](https://www.kh-berlin.de/), the [Hochschule für Musik Hans Eisler Berlin](https://www.hfm-berlin.de/) and the [Hochschle für Schauspielkunst Ernst Busch](https://www.hfs-berlin.de/index.html).
+It was originally started by the [Kunsthochschule Berlin Weißensee](https://www.kh-berlin.de/), the [Hochschule für Musik Hanns Eisler Berlin](https://www.hfm-berlin.de/) and the [Hochschule für Schauspielkunst Ernst Busch](https://www.hfs-berlin.de/index.html).
 It is meant to create PDF documents with monthly working times for each employee.
 It runs on a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle) architecture.
 The name